 salt and pepper to taste

-Boil cored cabbage in large pot till leaves are very tender.
+Boil cored cabbage in large pot till leaves are very tender, about 10-15 minutes.
 Allow to cool and gently separate leaves and lay on work surface.
 Prepare meat mixture and place a heaping tablespoon of meat in center of each leaf.
 Fold by pulling bottom of leaf up over meat, then fold sides in and roll up.
 Repeat with all the leaves.

-Place diced onion and any bits of unused cabbage in large pot.
-Place stuffed cabbage rolls, seam down, close together in pot.
-Add sauce, sliced carrots, cover and bring to a boil.
-Lower heat and simmer for one hour.
-Then place in 300 degree oven for an additional 1 1/2 hours, covered.
+Place diced onion and any bits of unused cabbage in large pot and saute for several minutes in oil.
+Add remaining ingredients and cook for about 15 minutes at a simmer.
+Place stuffed cabbage rolls, seam down, close together in pot of sauce.
+Cover and bring to a boil but then lower heat and simmer for one hour.
+Place in 300 degree oven for an additional 1 1/2 hours, covered.
 Uncover and bake an 30 extra minutes to brown.
 Serves 4-6

 Enjoy,